DrLex0/quake-frogbots/waypoint/README.md

 If the bot can approach the ladder from its sides, just placing a marker in front of it and connecting it to the top marker, may be problematic.
 Due to the coarseness of the touch mechanism, the lower marker may already be touched long before the bot is truly in front of the ladder.
 The bot will then already try to aim for the top of the ladder, fruitlessly attempting to climb up the wall.

 The most practical solution in cases like these where the bot must first ensure to come very close to a marker before proceeding on a certain path, is to assign `narrow` mode to that path, in this case the path going up the ladder.
 As usual, set one-way path mode with the `J` key, then select this mode with the `V` key, and right-click the marker.
-For additional accuracy, you can also set slow path mode on this path.
+For additional accuracy, you can add _slow_ mode to this path.

 ![Ladder markers](images/ladder.jpg)

 `Narrow` path mode is not only useful for ladders, it can also help to guide the bot through narrow openings or ensure it is in the right position to start walking across a narrow beam.
+Do not place the starting point of the narrow path inside the door or on top of the narrow beam, place it slightly before, such that the bot is aligned _before_ navigating the obstacle.
 However, don't use this mode unnecessarily, because it can cause the bot to slow down to satisfy the proximity requirement.
 To reduce the risk of the bot slowing down, try to encourage the bot to already be aligned to the narrow path before it touches the marker.
 Also, narrow paths are useless under water, where the swimming logic handles obstacles.